ExpressVPN Review (2022) – Great VPN at a High Price

 Speed – How Fast is ExpressVPN?

-The speed of any VPN connection is important, especially if you want to do more than just browse web pages.
 If your internet connection isn’t fast enough, you could experience lag while downloading, streaming, or gaming.
 For this reason, we test all VPNs on their speed to see whether and to what degree they slow down your connection.

 Speed test results ExpressVPN